Invalidthoughts/alx-system_engineering-devops/0x02-shell_redirections/README.md

-created a script that reverses input created a script that displays all users and home directories
+created a script that finds all empty files and directoriesin the current directory